Blueshift has an array of filters that you can use to create segments that target the right users based on specific features and attributes.

 - Sends, impressions, unique impressions, clicks, unique clicks, visits, orders, activations, revenue, bounces, spam reports, unsubscribes, devices sent, devices bounced from the last 6 months.

-- Specify a campaign or select all campaigns.
+- Select a campaign by name or select all campaigns.

-- For a specific campaign, you can filter based on the experiment or trigger level.
+- For a specific campaign, you can filter based on the messaging template by selecting the trigger and the experiment.

 - Select a fixed or a relative timeline.